MoCRA 2022 - The End of Tattoo (maybe)...unless...we

 infection has been documented by a lone actor (#A) of mixing tattoo ink having used

 Tap water to mix the ink, and then selling his ink at conventions and his distributor (#B)

 selling to others during 2011 and 2012.
 This was

 a bad lone actor.
 A separate tattooist diluting his ink with tap water

 caused a number of infections in NY.
-Not actionable.]
+This is anecdotal which is not actionable.]

-  The Second Question presented in the interview is:
+The Second Question presented to deC in the interview is:

 "So tattoo inks are not safe or not always safe."